sodadata/docs/soda-agent/deploy-aws.md

 ```shell
 kubectl config set-context --current --namespace=soda-agent
 ```
-6. Run the following command to verify that the cluster kubectl regcognizes `soda-agent` as the current namespace.
+6. Run the following command to verify that the cluster kubectl recognizes `soda-agent` as the current namespace.
 ```shell
 kubectl config get-contexts
 ```